Chart Color Schemes

 Employment

-Katanning has a diverse workforce with both white and blue collar jobs.
+Katanning has a balanced workforce with white and blue collar jobs.
 Manufacturing and industrial sectors are prominent.

-Mining employs only 0.9% of local workers, compared to Rest of WA's 11.7%.
-Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population.
-Between June 2024 and June 2025, employment levels increased by 1.0%, while labour force decreased by 1.6%, resulting in a 2.4 percentage point drop in unemployment.
-In contrast, Rest of WA saw employment rise by 1.1%, labour force grow by 0.5%, and unemployment fall by 0.6 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Katanning's employment mix suggests local employment should increase by 4.9% over five years and 11.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Labour force decreased by 4.7%, employment declined by 3.9% in the year to September 2025, unemployment rate fell by 0.6 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Katanning's employment mix suggests local employment should increase by 4.9% over five years and 11.4% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment